Idnan/bash-guide/README.md

 ```
 Where `filename1` is the source path to the file and `filename2` is the destination path to the file.

 ### i. `rm`
 Removes a file.
-But if you will apply this command on a directory directory, it will gives you an error
+Using this command on a directory gives you an error.
 `rm: directory: is a directory`
-So in order to remove directory you have to pass `-rf` to remove all the content of the directory recursively
+In order to remove a directory you have to pass `-rf` to remove all the content of the directory recursively
 ```bash
 rm filename
 ```

 ### j. `diff`
-Compares files, and shows where they differ
+Compares files, and lists their differences.
 ```bash
 diff filename1 filename2
 ```

 ### k. `chmod`
-Lets you change the read, write, and execute permissions on your files
+Lets you change the read, write, and execute permissions on your files.
 ```bash
 chmod -options filename
 ```

 ### l. `gzip`
-Compresses files
+Compresses files.
 ```bash
 gzip filename
 ```

 ### m. `gunzip`
-Un-compresses files compressed by gzip
+Un-compresses files compressed by gzip.
 ```bash
 gunzip filename
 ```

 ### n. `gzcat`
-Lets you look at gzipped file without actually having to gunzip it
+Lets you look at gzipped file without actually having to gunzip it.
 ```bash
 gzcat filename
 ```

 ### o. `lpr`
-Print the file
+Print the file.
 ```bash
 lpr filename
 ```

 ### p. `lpq`
-Check out the printer queue
+Check out the printer queue.
 ```bash
 lpq
 ```